majasts/majasts.github.io/README.md

+# 📂 Maja's Project Portfolio
-Welcome to my portfolio!
+## Welcome to my portfolio!
 Here, you'll find projects showcasing my work in **machine learning, signal processing, and software development**.
 Each project includes a brief overview and a link to its repository.

 ---